-The Group has engaged an external service provider, Boardroom Business Solution Sdn.
+The Group has engaged external service providers, Boardroom Business Solutions Sdn Bhd and subsequently GovernAce Advisory & Solutions Sdn.
 Bhd. as the Internal Auditor to carry out the internal audit function in the Group by providing independent advice and assurance on the effectiveness of the Group's system of internal controls.
 The findings by the internal auditors are reported to the ARMC.
 The ARMC considers reports from the internal audit and from the Management, before reporting and making recommendations to the Board in strengthening the risk management, internal control and governance systems.
 The Committee presents its findings to the Board on a quarterly basis or earlier as appropriate.